AstrorEnales/blender_magicavoxel/README.md

 The latest version can be downloaded [here](https://github.com/AstrorEnales/blender_magicavoxel/releases/latest).

-## 🧪️ Version Information
+## 🧪️ Version Compatibility

-**Please note:** The initial release is tested with Blender 3.0.0 and MagicaVoxel 0.99.7.0 (Beta).
-More in-depth tests with different versions will be done in the near future.
+The primary goal is the support of the newest version of both MagicaVoxel and Blender.
+Of course the addon works well with other versions as well (see [Compatibility](COMPATIBILITY.md)).
 If you need support for specific (older) versions, please feel free to create an issue with the version info.

 ## 🔧 Installation